sachinym/Github-Advanced-Security/Module3-Software_Composition_Analysis.md

     ![github-advisory-database](images/g4.png)

-1. On `Line 8` of the Action workflow configuration there is a [link to the Action's repository](https://github.com/actions/dependency-review-action).
+1. In the Action workflow configuration there is a [link to the Action's repository](https://github.com/actions/dependency-review-action) as shown in the below screenshot.
 Copy this link and open it in a new tab.

    ![github-advisory-database](images/g5.png)